christolandry/Poker-Log/README.md

 <p>Shows the results of all games on a chosen date (multiple tables can be in play, each uploaded as their own game)</p>
 <h6>Players</h6>
 <p>Displays each game a player has played in along with the result.</p>
+<h6>Please feel free to try it out yourself, link, login, and test csv are in AWS-link.txt file</h6>

 ### Sources